Kagurabachi: Chihiro's group

-Chihiro, the 18-year-old son of the late master swordsmith Kunishige Rokuhira, trained under his father in childhood with hopes of continuing his legacy.
+Chihiro, the 18-year-old son of the late master blacksmith Kunishige Rokuhira, trained under his father in childhood with hopes of continuing his legacy.
 After Kunishige's murder and the theft of his forged Enchanted Blades (妖刀, Yōtō), Chihiro vows revenge against the culprits, the Hishaku, wielding his father's last remaining blade, Enten (淵天).
 Though driven by vengeance, he avoids harming innocents during his pursuit.
 While typically stoic, he demonstrates compassion and loyalty to allies.
 Enten grants him enhanced physical abilities, energy absorption, and the power to unleash magical slashes.
 A keen observer, Chihiro masters the Iai White Purity Style through imitation alone, studying practitioners like Yoji Uruha, Seiichi Samura and his daughter Iori.
 Upon uncovering the truth of the Seitei War and his father's remorse over the Enchanted Blades' destructive nature, Chihiro realizes Enten's true purpose: to destroy the remaining Enchanted Blades.